Your new Astro project generated from the

 Section titled public/

-public/ directory is for files and assets that do not need to be processed during Astro’s build process.
-These files will be copied into the build folder untouched.
+public/ directory is for files and assets in your project that do not need to be processed during Astro’s build process.
+The files in this folder will be copied into the build folder untouched, and then your site will be built.

 This behavior makes